rcannood/SCORPIUS/README.md

 **SCORPIUS an unsupervised approach for inferring developmental chronologies from single-cell RNA sequencing data.** In comparison to similar approaches, it has three main advantages:

--   **It accurately reconstructs trajectories for a wide variety of dynamic cellular processes.** The performance was evaluated using a new, quantitative evaluation pipeline, comparing the performance of current state-of-the-art techniques on 10 publicly available single-cell RNA sequencing datasets.
+-   **It accurately reconstructs linear dynamic processes.** The performance was evaluated using a quantitative evaluation pipeline and ten single-cell RNA sequencing datasets.

 -   **It automatically identifies marker genes, speeding up knowledge discovery.**

 -   **It is fully unsupervised.** Prior knowledge of the relevant marker genes or cellular states of individual cells is not required.

 -   A preprint is available on [bioRxiv](http://biorxiv.org/content/early/2016/10/07/079509).

+-   Check out our [review](http://onlinelibrary.wiley.com/doi/10.1002/eji.201646347/full) on Trajectory Inference methods!

 Installing SCORPIUS
 -------------------